nolafs/marmalade-holding/site/content/games/monopoly.md

   heading: About the game
   image: /images/uploads/monopoly_char_ran.png
   text: >-
-    Monopoly, the #1 classic family board game, is coming to the App Store and Google Play this winter.
-Fans of the board game can now experience the thrill of bankrupting their friends and family online or in local multiplayer.
-The game will be ad-free and easy to pick up, everyone can play it!
+    MONOPOLY, the classic family game, comes to life on your mobile and tablets!
+    Buy, sell, and scheme your way to riches and bankrupt your friends and family online or offline.
+Build your property empire without distractions - no ads and no worrying about who’s going to play banker.
+Play now and immerse yourself in a living and breathing city to experience Monopoly like never before.
 buy:
   alt_title: |-
-    Take a chance,\
+    Own it all,\
     **Play Now**
   image: /images/uploads/monopoly_char.png
   links: